fillobissi/Urbanalize/README.md

 ### Prerequisites
 - **Python 3.10 or higher**
-- Required Python libraries:
+- **Required Python libraries:**
   - `osmnx`
   - `geopandas`
   - `requests`
   - `shapely`

 ### Install Dependencies
 The easiest way to set up the environment is by using the provided `environment.yml` file.
-Run the following command:
+Run the following command in the Anaconda prompt:
 ```bash
 conda env create -f environment.yml
 ```